pixelcluster/pixelcluster.github.io/_posts/2026-04-09-VRAM-Mgmt-fixed.md

 The simplest option is to use CachyOS (with KDE as your desktop).
 Their kernel includes the patches you need from version 7.0rc7-2 and up, and the userspace utilities are available in the package repositories.
 All you need to do is use CachyOS's 7.0rc7-2 kernel, install the packages called `dmemcg-booster` and `plasma-foreground-booster`, and you should be good to go.

+**UPDATE**: CachyOS's 6.19.12 kernel also includes this, now.
+No need to use the -rc kernel anymore.

 ### Q: I use another Arch-based distro!
 What now?

 The `dmemcg-booster` and `plasma-foreground-booster` utilities are available in the AUR as well (`plasma-foreground-booster` carries the package name `plasma-foreground-booster-dmemcg`), so you can install them from there.